aparcar/lora-evaluation/docs/software/combined_backend.md

 The InfluxDB is added as a datasource, running on `http://localhost:8086` with login `root/root`.

-Instead of setting up the Dashboard manually it is possible to baste the included JSON file [`model.json`](/misc/grafana_dashboard.json) into the Dashboard import dialog.
+Instead of setting up the Dashboard manually it is possible to paste the included JSON file [`model.json`](/misc/grafana_dashboard.json) into the Dashboard import dialog.

 ## Running `json2influx`